RaoufGrera/raoufgrera/README.md

 - 🌱 I’m currently learning Design Patterns and Foucs on C# and Rust Language.
 Here are some ideas to get you started:

+- Full-Stack Developer with 7 years experience.
+- Team leader for postal addressing application for Libya Post.
+- Web application developer for the SDI Libya project.
+- I have one of the leading job site in Libya, with 45K followers on Facebook.
+- I’m currently learning Rust and exploring AI.
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...